I’m about to spill the beans.

 Thinking back to my childhood, I believe growing up in a military family sparked my travel obsession.
-Over eighteen years, I moved eight times!
+In eighteen years, I moved eight times!
 I begged my parents to move more frequently because exploring the world invigorated me.
 My parents would laugh while explaining idleness makes me antsy.

-Studying abroad at sixteen years of age confirmed my inner desire for nomadism.
+Studying abroad at sixteen years old confirmed my inner desire for nomadism.
 The sense of discovery energized me.
-Learning something new every day inspired me.
-I was hooked for life.
+Learning something new every day hooked me on travel.